shoumikchow/social-media-textify/README.md

 ## Emojify (WIP)

+Should be similar to [Emojifier bot on Reddit](https://www.reddit.com/user/EmojifierBot) when complete.

 ### Usage
 > python emojify.py -t "What is this new trend with the emojis in between the text?"